After writing not one but TWO cookbooks on make ahead freezer meals, we can quickly identify easy recipes to quickly stock the freezer.

 Packed with fiber, protein, and potassium (from bananas), this baked oatmeal is not only mouth-watering but also a healthy way to start your day.
 Throw it together in minutes for a warm and comforting breakfast the whole family will love.
 Be sure to double and freeze one for later.

 Meatballs don’t get easier than this baked version, which means less work and fewer dishes to clean up than typical recipes.
 These tasty little orbs may get eaten before they ever make it atop spaghetti or a sub sandwich.
 They are moist and perfectly seasoned every time.
+(For a twist on this class that is just as easy, try our Asian Turkey Meatballs!)

 This southwest marinade is sure to please all the eaters in your house.
 It is full of flavor, but not spicy.
 Once you try this, it will for sure find its way in to your regular meal rotation.